 Step 6 – Cover with aluminum foil and bake in a 350 degree F oven for about 45 minutes.
 Uncover and then cook 5-10 minutes more or until the cheese is melted and bubbly.

 If you are going to freeze a batch of baked ravioli, then just cover, label and freeze.
 When you are ready to enjoy it, defrost it in the refrigerator and cook according to the directions.

 In case your counting, I estimate that each serving of this Tex-Mex Baked Ravioli recipe has about 17 WW points…using full-fat ingredients.
 If you use lower-fat cheeses or cut back on the amounts used, then the number comes down a little bit more.

-This recipe was originally shared by Southern Living in February 2006.
+A version of this recipe was originally shared by Southern Living in February 2006.
 We adapted it for use in our make ahead meal store…and boy was it a hit!